RouterRoidz/WiiU-SWKBD-scripts/README.md

 Don't expect a ton of things here.
 I'll make them when I want to make them.

 You will need Python 2 or higher to use these scripts since they rely on you having a pyGecko setup.
 If you're using any TXT codes here, using JGecko U with the latest TCPGecko should work fine.
+Put these scripts in the pyGecko folder and run with `python (script).py`

 Using the latest version of TCPGecko will NOT work for system appliets (Friends List, Miiverse, etc...)